ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/fibonacci-algorithms.md

 skills](/proactive-skills/introduction-proactive-skills/) to enter into a Docker container and run the command `gradle grade` to check your work.
 If `gradle grade` shows that all checks pass, you will know that you made progress towards correctly implementing and writing about `fibonaccicreator`.
-If your program has all of the anticipated functionality, you can run the command `poetry run task test` and see that the test suite produces output like this:
+If your program has all of the anticipated functionality, you can run the command `poetry run task test` and see that the test suite produces output like the following.
+It is worth noting that the name of the test suite is `test_fibonacci` because the functions mentioned in the previous section exist in the `fibonacci` module.

 ```
-collected 4 items
+collected 5 items

-tests/test_fibonaccicreator.py .......
+tests/test_fibonacci.py .....
 ```

 This project comes with other tasks that you can run once you have used Poetry